diglos/userpatches/README.md

 ## How long does it take to sync the Ethereum blockchain?

 For Parity client, just a few hours (5-6).
-Geth takes 2 and a half days.
-(September 2018).
+Geth takes 2 and a half days. (as of September 2018).

 ## What is the blockchain size once synced?

 For Parity, 33 GB.
-For Geth about 127GB.
-(September 2018)
+For Geth about 127GB. (as of September 2018)

-## I'm seeing lots of "Database compacting, degraded performance" messages
+## I'm seeing lots of "Database compacting, degraded performance" messages (geth)

 You are fine.
 This is an expected behaviour in LevelDB databases.
 See:

 https://github.com/ethereum/go-ethereum/issues/16871#issuecomment-395372313

-## I'm seeing lots of "Imported new state entries" messages, is the node synced?
+## I'm seeing lots of "Imported new state entries" messages, is the node synced? (geth)

 No, not yet.
-You will need to wait for the whole import process to finish (Currently, September 2018, about 218 million state entries).
+You will need to wait for the whole import process to finish (as of September 2018, about 218 million state entries).
 More info:

 [Karalabe Geth syncing explanation](https://github.com/ethereum/go-ethereum/issues/16218#issuecomment-371454280)